ibm-cloud-docs/vmwaresolutions/shared/shared-vmwaas-migration.md

 ## Public network connectivity
 {: #shared-vmwaas-migration-network-public}

-When you deploy a new {{site.data.keyword.vmware-service_short}} VDC data center, you get new public IP addresses.
-Existing public IP addresses of the {{site.data.keyword.vmwaresolutions_full}} Shared VDC cannot be moved to the new {{site.data.keyword.vmware-service_short}} VDC.
+When you deploy a new {{site.data.keyword.vcf-aas}} VDC data center, you get new public IP addresses.
+Existing public IP addresses of the {{site.data.keyword.vmwaresolutions_full}} Shared VDC cannot be moved to the new {{site.data.keyword.vcf-aas}} VDC.

 * If you are accessing your VDC workloads by using NAT rules or other routing arrangements, you must reconfigure your DNS rules and other possible remote firewalls and their rules.
 * If you are accessing your VDC workloads by using IPsec tunnels, you must reconfigure your VPN tunnels to the new public IP addresses.